JamesJFan/Don-Draper-Portfolio-Site/README.md

 # Don-Draper-Portfolio-Site

-This is a site portfolio made from a mock-up design from udacity.
-I changed the name, position, and images in the design and made it Don Draper from "Mad Men"'s portfolio site.
+This is a site portfolio made from a design mock-up.
+I changed the name, position, and images in the design and developed it as Don Draper from "Mad Men"'s portfolio site.

 ## Use